-Bachelor of Business Administration - Management Information Systems Apply Now
+Bachelor of Business Administration - Management Information Systems

 Information systems are used in virtually every profession.
 Management Information Systems are the study of technology's role in making strategic business decisions.
 If information systems are a technology field that extends into business, the management information systems is a business field that extends into technology.
 The MIS professional views issues from a global perspective that encompasses the entire organization and the broader industry and business environment in which it operates.